gyorilab/emmaa/doc/month5_report.rst

 Automated model assembly: the challenge of defining scope and context
 ---------------------------------------------------------------------

-The initial development of EMMAA focused on deplopying an automated model assembly pipeline to generate models specific to the various cancer types catalogued in the cancer genome atlas (TCGA).
+The initial development of EMMAA focused on deploying an automated model assembly pipeline to generate models specific to the various cancer types catalogued in the cancer genome atlas (TCGA).
 Collectively these models would constitute an "Ecosystem" of self-updating, context-specific models that could be used to answer mechanistic queries relevant to specific diseases.
-Context specificity was necessary because the answer to queries such as "What is the effect of EGFR inhibition on cell growth?" can differ depending on the specific gene expression pattern and mutation profile of a particular cancer type.
+Context specificity was necessary because the answer to queries (e.g. "What is the effect of EGFR inhibition on cell growth?") differ depending on the specific gene expression pattern and mutation profile of a particular cancer type.

 Our initial approach to enforce the context-specificity of automatically